Privacy

 https://www.facebook.com/legal/terms/information_about_page_insights_data

-Our Instagram page allows you to react to our posts, comment on them and send us private messages.
-The evaluation of this data is essential for us to improve the user experience for the future and to make the content more attractive.
-In addition, we receive anonymized or pseudonymized statistics from Facebook that provide us with information about the visitors to our Instagram page and their interactions with our Instagram page and its content.
+Our Instagram page allows you to react to our posts, comment on them, and send us private messages.
+Analyzing this data is essential for us to improve the user experience in the future and make the content more engaging.
+In addition, we receive anonymized or pseudonymized statistics from Facebook that provide us with insights into the visitors to our Instagram page and their interactions with our Instagram page and its content.

-The data collected from you when you use our Instagram page is evaluated by Facebook and subsequently made available to us.
+The data collected from you when you use our Instagram page is analyzed by Facebook and subsequently made available to us.

-Your personal data will be deleted by us if it is no longer necessary to achieve the purpose for which it was collected.
-As far as possible, your personal data will be deleted at the latest when our Instagram page is closed.
+We will delete your personal data once it is no longer necessary to achieve the intended purpose.
+Your personal data will be deleted, to the extent possible, no later than when our Instagram page is deactivated.

-We expressly point out that YouTube stores the data of its users (e.g. personal information, IP address, etc.) in accordance with its data usage guidelines and uses it for business purposes.
-We have no influence on this data collection and the further use of the data by YouTube.
+We expressly point out that YouTube stores its users’ data (e.g., personal information, IP address, etc.) in accordance with its data usage policies and uses it for business purposes.
+We have no influence over this data collection or the further use of the data by YouTube.

-Information about which data is processed by YouTube and for what purposes it is used can be found in the terms of use and privacy policies of YouTube and Google.
+Information regarding which data is processed by YouTube and for what purposes can be found in the Terms of Service and Privacy Policy of YouTube or Google.

 https://support.google.com/youtube/topic/2803240?visit_id=637248885594456664-1434476429&hl=de&rd=1

-Our use of YouTube does not constitute an unqualified endorsement of this medium or the company or the privacy policy of Google LLC.
+Our use of YouTube does not imply unrestricted endorsement of this medium, the company, or the privacy policy of Google LLC.

-We process your personal data in order to be able to tailor our YouTube channel to the interests of our users in the best possible way.
-Your data will therefore only be processed against this background; in particular, your data will not be combined and evaluated with other data sets for other purposes.
-In addition, we process your data if you contact us via our YouTube channel or comment on our videos.
+We process your personal data in order to tailor our YouTube channel as closely as possible to the interests of our users.
+The processing of your data therefore takes place solely for this purpose; in particular, your data will not be combined with other data sets or analyzed for other purposes.
+Furthermore, we process your data if you contact us or comment on our videos within the context of our YouTube channel.

-The personal data collected from you when you use our YouTube channel is not collected by us directly, but is provided to us by Google.
+The personal data generated when you use our YouTube channel is not collected directly by us, but is rather made available to us by Google.

-We delete your personal data as soon as it is no longer required for our aforementioned purposes.
-Your data will be deleted at the latest - insofar as we can influence this - when we discontinue our YouTube channel.
+We delete your personal data as soon as it is no longer needed for the purposes mentioned above.
+Your data will be deleted at the latest—to the extent we can influence this—when we discontinue our YouTube channel.

 If you do not want Google to collect your data, you have the option to object at any time for the future.
-If you object to the processing of your personal data by Google, we will forward this objection request to Google.
+If you object to Google’s processing of your personal data, we will forward this objection request to Google.

-By opening and using the messenger, you consent to the Museum für Franken processing your personal data (e.g. telephone number) for communication regarding your inquiries using the messenger "WhatsApp" from WhatsApp Ireland Limited, 4 Grand Canal Square, Dublin (Ireland).
-You can find more information on the data protection information of the provider Whatsapp here:
+By opening and using the messenger, you consent to the Museum of Franconia processing your personal data (e.g., phone number) for communication regarding your inquiries using the “WhatsApp” messenger provided by WhatsApp Ireland Limited, 4 Grand Canal Square, Dublin (Ireland).
+You can find further information on the privacy policy of the provider WhatsApp here:

 https://www.whatsapp.com/legal/business-app-privacy-policy?lang=de